-Before submitting any document under seal, or any application for leave to file under seal, every filer should review both Local Rule 79-5.1 and the assigned judge’s standing orders and specific procedures (which can be found here.)
-Many judges are participating in a pilot program for the electronic submission of under seal documents, and require that such documents be presented in a manner different from that spelled out in the local rules.
+Anyone filing a sealed document or application for leave to file under seal that is not required to be e-filed should first review the assigned judge’s standing orders and specific procedures (which can be found here.)
+Many judges are participating in a pilot program for the submission by e-mail of sealed documents that are not required to be e-filed, and require that such documents be presented in a manner different from that spelled out in the local rules.

 However filed, electronically or otherwise, documents filed under seal must include in the caption, immediately under the title of the document, "FILED UNDER SEAL PURSUANT TO ORDER OF THE COURT DATED ___________."